nguyen-trinhtk/blackbox-linalg/README.md

-# Large, Sparse Linear System Solver with Wiedemann Algorithm
+# Large Linear System Solver with Black-box Linear Algebra

 ## Introduction
 This repository serves as a personal log for my research on black-box linear algebra (with a strong emphasis on Wiedemann algorithm).
 Currently, I'm investigating preconditioners for solving large, sparse linear systems in finite fields.